Spotted skunk

 Distribution of Rabies

-Rabies is found on every continent.
-Some island nations, such as Japan and the United Kingdom, have completely eradicated rabies.
+Rabies is found on every continent; however, some island nations like Japan and the United Kingdom have completely eradicated rabies.
 There are multiple strains of the rabies virus that are associated with different species of wildlife who serve as hosts, or carriers, for the disease.
 Different regions of the US have different variants.
 As bats are capable of flight, the bat variant of rabies is distributed across the entire United States.
 In Kentucky, the rabies variants present are the skunk variant and the bat variant.
 The U.S. Department of Agriculture Animal and Plant Health Inspection Service National Rabies Management Program focuses primarily on the raccoon variant in the Eastern United States.
 The goal is to limit the spread of the raccoon variant and prevent its reintroduction into KY.
-The raccoon variant is a significant public safety issue as this variant is more commonly associated with more human and domestic animal cases due to their peri-domestic tendencies.
-In 2017, there was a raccoon variant detected in Virginia less than 10 miles from the Kentucky border, which prompted increased surveillance in Kentucky.
+The raccoon variant is a significant public safety issue, as this variant is more commonly associated with human and domestic animal cases due to their peri-domestic tendencies.
+In 2017, there was a raccoon variant detected in Virginia less than 10 miles from the Kentucky border; this prompted increased surveillance in Kentucky.

-Bats, skunks, foxes, and raccoons are native animals to Kentucky and play a key role in ecosystems.
+Bats, skunks, foxes and raccoons are native animals to Kentucky and play a key role in ecosystems.
 However, they can also pass on rabies to other mammals, including people.
 According to the Centers for Disease Control and Prevention (CDC), more than 90% of reported cases of rabies in the United States occurs in wildlife.
-Additionally, contact with infected bats is the leading cause of human rabies deaths in the United States.
-Keeping your distance and your pets away from these animals and other wildlife is a way to protect yourself from rabies and other diseases, while co-existing with wildlife.
-Vaccinating your pets against rabies is the best way to protect them against potential rabies exposures.
+Also, contact with infected bats is the leading cause of human rabies deaths in the United States.
+Keeping you and your pets away from these animals is the best way to protect yourself from rabies while also co-existing with wildlife.
+Additionally, vaccinating your pets against rabies is the best way to protect them against potential rabies exposures.

 What are the symptoms of rabies?

-Both wild and domestic animals with rabies can exhibit a wide range of possible symptoms (which can resemble other wildlife diseases, such as canine distemper.
-These include excessive aggression, agitation, or a lack of fear (especially towards people), incoordination, weakness, a head tilt, difficulty breathing or swallowing, excessive salivation, lethargy, and/or paralysis.
-Because rabies has a sudden onset and progresses rapidly, animals may still appear to be in good body condition.
-Rabies can also present with non-aggressive clinical symptoms like head pressing, excessive thirst, or fear of water.
+Both wild and domestic animals with rabies can exhibit a wide range of possible symptoms (which can resemble other wildlife diseases, such as canine distemper).
+These include excessive aggression, agitation, a lack of fear (especially towards people), incoordination, weakness, a head tilt, difficulty breathing or swallowing, excessive salivation, lethargy, and/or paralysis.
+Because rabies has a sudden onset and progresses rapidly, infected animals may still appear to be in good body condition.
+Rabies can also present with non-aggressive clinical symptoms, such as head pressing, excessive thirst, or fear of water.
 These non-aggressive symptoms are more common in livestock.

 How is rabies spread?